 Agencies are recommended to keep a tracking spreadsheet outside of the portal of all clients who receive SOS programming.
 This data management practice helps staff to track client identifiers, monitor upcoming assessments, cross-check data entry, track client close out, and provide records in case of an audit.
 GRC has a blank example spreadsheet available for download that can be modified for SUPRT data collection.

 It depends on whether the client is still receiving SOS 4.0 services.
-If an SOS 4.0 client with a GPRA baseline record is:

-• No longer receiving SOS 4.0-funded services, you are required to use the SUPRT-A closeout, even if the baseline and 6-month reassessment records were completed using the GPRA tool.
+- If the client is no longer receiving SOS 4.0-funded services, you are required to use the SUPRT-A closeout, even if the baseline and 6-month reassessment records were completed using the GPRA tool.

 This client is a new SOS 4.0 client.
 Collect the SUPRT-A and C according to guidance for new SOS 4.0 clients.